d-velop/dvelop-app-template-java/README.md

 docker-build build
 ```

-This will build a self contained web application `dist/<appname>app.exe` which can be used to run and test your app
+This will build a self contained web application `cmd/selfhosted/target/selfhosted-1.0-SNAPSHOT.jar` which contains your
-as a local process on your dev system and a deployment package for aws lambda `dist/lambda` which
+application backend and can be run via `java -jar selfhosted-1.0-SNAPSHOT.jar` as a local process on your dev system,
+ as well as a deployment package for aws lambda `cmd\awslambda\target\lambda.zip` which
 should be used for the production deployment of your app in d.velop cloud.

 ## Run and test your app locally

+Just start `com.dvelop.archetype.cmd.selfhosted.VacationProcessApp` from your IDE, using the project top level directory
-Just start `dist/<appname>app.exe` to run and test your app on a local dev environment.
+ as a working path, to test your app on a local dev environment.
-Please keep in mind, that some functions like authentication
-which require the presence of additional apps (e.g. IdentityProviderApp),
+Please keep in mind, that some functions which require the presence of additional apps (e.g. IdentityProviderApp for authentication),
 won't work because these apps are not available on your local system.

 ## Rename the app